webyrd/Barliman/README.md

 * explore predicates/generators/QuickCheck-like functionality
 * add ability to fill in test input/outputs, given a fully or mostly specified definition
 * explore other synthesis techniques, model checking, etc., as alternatives or additions to the miniKanren-based program synthesis in Barliman
+* add tree automata support to support grammars
+* add abstract interpretation for miniKanren to speed up the synthesis
 * use stochastic/probabilistic extensions to miniKanren to improve synthesis capabilities.
 For example, see:

  Eric Schkufza, Rahul Sharma, and Alex Aiken.
 2013.
 Stochastic superoptimization.
 In Proceedings of the eighteenth international conference on Architectural support for programming languages and operating systems (ASPLOS '13).
 ACM, New York, NY, USA, 305-316.
 DOI=http://dx.doi.org/10.1145/2451116.2451150